lililill/apollo-otherDB/docs/en/deployment/distributed-deployment-guide.md

 > If you want to add custom environment names, you can refer to [How to add new environments by Portal Console](en/faq/common-issues-in-deployment-and-development-phase?id=_4-how-to-add-environment-by-portal-console) for the specific steps.

+> Please note, if your custom environment name is "PROD", it will be forcibly converted to "PRO".
+Similarly, if the environment name is "FWS", it will be forcibly converted to "FAT".

 You can refer to [deployment-architecture](en/deployment/deployment-architecture.md)